 Domination is always played with Bases, so you have to go back to respawn - and it doesn't matter how many kills you get or how many times you die.

 It requires a completely different tactic to win than in the other game modes.

-It's important to enter zones to score points or prevent opponents from doing so - and survival is more important than scoring kills.
+It's important to get into zones to score points or prevent your opponents from doing so - and survival is more important than scoring kills.
 It is an advanced game mode for the experienced.
 It will challenge you while having fun.

-Movement is also extra important - and it can be absolutely decisive how much the players run and move on the pitch.
+Movement is also extra important for credit - and it can be absolutely decisive how much the players run and move on the pitch.

 It's a classic game mode that has been around for as long as there have been multiplayer shooters.

 Each team has a Base which contains their Flag.
-To eliminate another team, you must "steal" their Flag from their Base and drop (deliver) it on your own base.
+To eliminate another team, you must "steal" their Flag from their Base and drop (deliver) it to your own base.